 Bereavement is the period of grief and mourning after a death.
 When you grieve, it's part of the normal process of reacting to a loss.
 You may experience grief as a mental, physical, social or emotional reaction.
 Mental reactions can include anger, guilt, anxiety, sadness and despair.
 Physical reactions can include sleeping problems, changes in appetite, physical problems or illness.

 How long bereavement lasts can depend on how close you were to the person who died, if the person's death was expected and other factors.
 Friends, family and faith may be sources of support.
 Grief counseling or grief therapy is also helpful to some people.

 NIH: National Cancer Institute

-- Coping with Grief: When a Loved One Dies (National Institutes of Health)
+- Coping with Grief: Life After Loss (National Institutes of Health) Also in Spanish

 - Grief, Bereavement, and Coping with Loss (PDQ) (National Cancer Institute) Also in Spanish

 - Understanding Grief and Loss (American Society of Clinical Oncology)

 - Symptoms of Major Depression and Complicated Grief (American Cancer Society) Also in Spanish

 - Bereaved Employee: Returning to Work (American Hospice Foundation)

 - Complicated Grief (Mayo Foundation for Medical Education and Research)